herflis/concepts-temp/content/sharing.md

 In case of Public sharing (see below) it is not even necessary to provide an email: it is enough to simply generate a public sharing link that you can send or post anywhere.

-# How do I share technically?

-// TODO: link to api docs

 # Sharing levels

 When you share something, you will be presented with an option for what do you want your target users to do with the content.
 For example a read-only access is represented by the `Open` sharing level.
 If we want to let users modify the content, that requires the `Edit` level.